yuvaldori/gigaspaces-wiki-jekyll/xap100adm/deploy-command-line-interface.markdown

 |:-------|:------------|
 | `ant-file` | The name of the Ant configuration file, an XML file representing the task.
 The file must reside in the current directory. |
 | `list-of-machines` | A comma-separated list of hostnames or of IP addresses, or the name of a file containing such a list, saying where to submit the Ant configuration file.
 By default, if machines are available, you receive a list to choose from.
 If no machines are currently available, are prompted to start an HTTP server. |

+# Hot Deploy

+{%refer%}
+The [XAP Hot Deploy](/sbp/xap-hot-deploy.html) tool allows business logic running as a PU to be refreshed (rolling PU upgrade) without any system downtime and data loss.
+The tool uses the hot deploy approach , placing new PU code on the GSM PU deploy folder and later restart each PU instance.

+{%endrefer%}